 How nutrition effects the thyroid

 Hormonal balance is the state the body always strives for in order to function optimally.
 In a state of hormonal balance and homeostasis, all body systems that are affected by the hormones secreted into the body’s organs, operate in their natural state.
 As a result, we can enjoy the healing and building processes of the body’s cells, mental calmness, clarity of thought and a healthy and strong body.
 The thyroid gland is one of the most important glands in the body and in the endocrine system in particular.
-Its proper functioning is necessary for the functioning of all the different body systems that depend on it and the hormones it produces and secretes.
-When the thyroid gland is functioning in a deficiency, our body will signal it to us in different and diverse ways.
+Its proper functioning, and its hormones it produces and secretes, is necessary for the functioning of all the different body systems that depend on It.
+When the thyroid gland is not producing enough hormones, our body will signal it to us in different and diverse ways.

 - 1 The effect of different diets on thyroid activity